responsive web design for Orbus Software

 Responsive web design is a web design and development approach that aims to create websites that automatically adapt and respond to the user’s device and screen size.
 It ensures that the website’s layout, content, and functionality remain consistent and user-friendly across a wide range of devices, from large desktops to small mobile screens.

-Responsive web design is rooted in recognising that the digital landscape has evolved beyond the confines of traditional desktop computers.
+Modern responsive design is rooted in recognising that the digital landscape has evolved beyond the confines of traditional desktop computers.
 With the proliferation of smartphones and tablets, people are accessing websites on screens of various sizes and resolutions.
 Responsive design addresses this challenge by providing a flexible and dynamic framework that allows websites to adjust and optimise their appearance based on the device’s characteristics.

 1. Improved user experience and engagement